yt-dlp/yt-dlp/README.md

     --match-filters FILTER          Generic video filter.
 Any "OUTPUT TEMPLATE" field can be compared with a number or a string using the operators defined in
-                                    "Filtering formats".
+                                    "Filtering Formats".
 You can also simply
                                     specify a field to match if the field is present, use "!field" to check if the field is not present, and "&" to check multiple